-A Case Manager Level 1 assists parents and their children aged three through five to access the procedural safeguard and services that are authorized under Maine's special education system.
+A Case Manager 3-5 assists parents and their children aged three through five to access the procedural safeguards and services that are authorized under Maine’s special education system.
 They work as a part of a team to meet the requirements of the Individuals with Disabilities Education Act of 2004 (IDEA) for Part B and Maine Unified Special Education Regulations, Chapter 101.
-This individual does not have written authorization to commit the agency’s finds.
+Level II Case Managers have authority to commit the agency’s finds.
 Level I Case Managers do not have this authority.

 REPRESENTATIVE TASKS include, but are not limited to: